 Evolution of Climbing Gear

-The history of climbing gear dates back centuries, evolving from rudimentary tools to sophisticated equipment designed for safety, efficiency, and comfort.
+climbing gear dates back centuries, evolving from rudimentary tools to sophisticated equipment designed for safety, efficiency, and comfort.
 Early climbers utilized basic equipment like ropes, wooden staves, and makeshift harnesses, relying heavily on their skills and courage.
 However, as climbing techniques progressed, so did the need for specialized gear.

 Essential Components of Climbing Gear